wcarmon/docs/web/angular/angular.forms.md

 1. Angular adds/removes [css classes](https://angular.io/guide/form-validation#control-status-css-classes) to HTML control element based on state
     1. `.ng-valid`/`.ng-invalid`, `.ng-dirty`/`.ng-pristine`, `ng.-touched`/`.ng-untouched`

+## CSS classes
+1. `ng-touched` and `ng-untouched`: field has (not) been touched yet
+1. `ng-dirty` and `ng-pristine`: field has (not) been modified yet
+1. `ng-valid` and `ng-invalid`: field content is (not) valid (see [Validators](TODO))
+1. `` and ``:

+ng-valid-key One key for each validation.
+Example: ng-valid-required, useful when there are more than one thing that must be validated ng-pristine No fields has not been modified yet ng-dirty One or more fields has been modified ng-valid The form content is valid ng-invalid The form content is not valid ng-valid-key One key for each validation.
+Example: ng-valid-required, useful when there are more than one thing that must be validated

 # Cheatsheet
 ## Typescript